What constitutes a good day in the mountains?

 It was a damn good thing I didn’t.
 Those riders didn’t make it more than half a mile up the road from where I parked; the snow was just too “everywhere” and too deep.
 Even along the stretch that they could drive, I was actually hiking faster than they were driving.
 So that would have been twenty bucks pissed away unless the driver had been decent enough to honor the spirit of the agreement.

 So the silver lining is that I had all to myself a part of the Beartooths that under “regular” summer conditions would have been permeated with the sound of machines and the presence of people.
-And judging by the visible impacts by other people I found along the way, I think I can safely conclude that many of the people who would have been out there would not have been out there for the wonders of the pristine wilderness.
-Instead, I was all alone; in fact, since I saw no signs of other people having been through recently, I believe I was likely the first person out there since the season for snowmobiling and cross-country sking had ended.
+And judging from the visible impacts by other people that I found along the way, I think I can safely conclude that many of the people who would have been out there would not have been out there for the wonders of the pristine wilderness.
+Instead, I was all alone; in fact, since I saw no signs of other people having been through recently, I believe I was likely the first person out there since the season for snowmobiling and cross-country skiing had ended.

 Quickly, I learned why perhaps only a few brave the area during such a shoulder season.
 The more I followed the road, the less road there was, and the deeper the snow became; after another mile, the road probably wasn't visible even a quarter of the time, and I sometimes followed what I assumed was the course and at other times just traveled cross-country in the direction I needed to go.